happeneddr9/STM32F0-YM2151-VGMPlayer/README.md

 ### Libraries Reference and Ported
 ST77xx library source: [ST77xx Library](https://github.com/adafruit/Adafruit-ST7735-Library) by Adafruit. \
-SD cards and FileSystem library source: [SdFat](https://github.com/greiman/SdFat) by greiman.
+SD cards and FileSystem library source: [SdFat](https://github.com/greiman/SdFat) by greiman. \
+Others ported but not used for this project.

 ### Difference with original
 - Different microcontroller used.